 As fall approaches, it’s the perfect time to slow down, grab a cup of tea or spiced coffee, a cozy blanket, and settle in with a good read.
 There aren’t as many expectations to be active, and as Spooky Season approaches, what better way is there to set the atmosphere than with an unsettling read?

-Sadako at the End of the World balances delicately between a cute slice of life story and a new entry into the Ring franchise that holds up as true canon.
-Featuring supervision by Koji Suzuki, the author of the original book series that started off all things Ring, Sadako at the End of the World
+Sadako at the End of the World balances delicately between a cute slice-of-life story and a new entry into the Ring franchise that holds up as true canon.
+Featuring supervision by Koji Suzuki, the author of the original book series that started off all things Ring, Sadako at the End of the World explores what

 The popularity of Ring increased exponentially in 1998 with the Hideo Nakata movie,but it was not the first movie version of Koji Suzuki’s 1991 novel.
 That honour belongs to the feature length drama from 1995, widely known as Ring Kanzenban.
 Ring (‘Accident, or unnatural death?
 A young girl’s hatred that steals four lives’) premiered on